Stomach and Back Pain Together: 8 Causes & What It Means

 Lumbago is lower back pain, however this pain can also be felt in the middle back, especially after excessive straining like going up stairs or carrying heavy bags.
 Sitting or standing for a long time can worsen the pain, causing it to radiate to the abdomen.
 If it radiates to the glutes or legs, it may be a sign of sciatic nerve inflammation.
 Check out other situations that specifically cause lower back pain

-What to do: Applying a warm compress to the back can relieve mild to moderate pain.
+How to treat: Applying a warm compress to the back can relieve mild to moderate pain.
 However, you should see an orthopedic surgeon to complete testing and start treatment, which can be done with physiotherapy.
 Try these lower back stretches to help you relieve pain at home.

 8. Pyelonephritis